humportal/humportal/content/guidance/localisation.md

 </div>

-Direct and indirect is defined as follows:
+Direct and indirect funding is defined as follows:

 <table class="table">
   <thead>